This document describes how to create a simple web page of your own. It is organized as follows:

 Add a link for email.

 - Now add an email link so people can email you.
 Add text that says something like "Send me email."
-Highlight the part of the text that you want to use as a hyperlink and then go to the menu and choose "Insert->Email link", and enter your email address (you can just type "mailto:firstname.lastname@example.org" into the link field in the Properties tab at the bottom of the screen; use your own email address and not mine!).
+Highlight the part of the text that you want to use as a hyperlink and then click to the "Add/Edit Link" icon.

 Add an image.

 - Now add an image.
-You can use the one below if you right-click on the image and select "Save Picture As" and save it to the Network Place you defined previously.
-IMPORTANT: You must have a copy of the image you want in your website (the public_html folder nickname on your My Network Places folder) before you add it to your document, otherwise it will not be available when users browse your site.
+You can use the one below if you right-click on the image and select "Save Image As" and save it to your Desktop.